-Our research fellows receive scientific and methodological education, which is very intensive in the first year of weekly courses.
+Our research fellows receive scientific and methodological education which is very intensive in the first year in the frame of weekly courses.
 A list of the included courses are summarized in Table 1.
-Most courses consist of an e-learning part, followed by an on-site workshop.
-The courses are held by members of the center or by invited highly qualified lecturers.
+Most of the courses consist of an e-learning part, followed by an on-site workshop.
+The courses are held by members of the centre or by invited high qualified lecturers.

 Courses are organized three times per week, each day for a different set of groups.
-During the year, we follow the same weekly schedule for the groups.
-Course attendance is mandatory for first-year students.
+During the year we follow the same weekly schedule for the groups.
+Course attendance is mandatory for the first year students.
 However, we are continuously developing our learning material.
 Therefore, it is highly suggested for other years as well to follow our courses.
-On the other hand, the Translational Medicine PhD training ensures the necessary credits to attend the Complex Exam at the end of the fourth semester.
+On the other hand, the Translational Medicine PhD training ensures the necessary credits to be able to attend the Complex Exam at the end of the fourth semester.